tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 Each one links directly to the video, have fun watching it all

-**[Microsoft SQL Server Code-Named “Denali” AlwaysOn Series,Part 1: Introducing the Next Generation High Availability Solution][1]**
+**[Microsoft SQL Server Code-Named "Denali" AlwaysOn Series,Part 1: Introducing the Next Generation High Availability Solution][1]**

 Santosh Balasubramanian Database & Business Intelligence 300 – Advanced DBI302 Day 1 May 16, 2011 from 1:15PM to 2:30PM

-In this session we talk about the new high availability solution that is being introduced in SQL Server code-named “Denali”.
+In this session we talk about the new high availability solution that is being introduced in SQL Server code-named "Denali".
 The session provides an overview of AlwaysOn and introduces the key new features and capabilities that will help businesses achieve the high availability SLA for mission...

 **[Building Scalable Database Solutions Using Microsoft SQL Azure Database Federations][2]**